crmne/cookiecutter-pypackage/README.rst

 * Free software: BSD license
 * Vanilla testing setup with `unittest` and `python setup.py test`
+* Pre-commit_: Pre-configured pre-commit git hooks to find and fix common issues before changes are submitted for code review
 * Wercker_: Ready for Wercker Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
-* Bumpversion: Pre-configured version bumping with a single command
+* Bumpversion_: Pre-configured version bumping with a single command

 Usage
 -----